GreenBitAI/bitorch-engine/README.md

 You may wish to adapt the CUDA version to 12.1 where applicable.

 ### Conda on Linux (with CUDA)

+To use these instructions, you need to have [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) and a suitable C++ compiler installed.

 1. Create Environment for Python 3.9 and activate it:
 ```bash